State of The Economy - May 2017

 report.
 The consumer price index (CPI)

 is up from March, where a 6.2 percent decrease in gasoline prices dramatically influenced the figure.
 Gasoline prices increased 1.2 percent in April.
-The volatility of energy and food prices is the main reason economists view the core index
+The volatility of energy and food prices is the main reason economists view the core price index

 as a more reliable measure of inflation.
 The core index rose 0.1 percent in April.
 Over the past twelve months the CPI has increased 2.2 percent, while the core index has increased 1.9 percent.
 To learn more about inflation we encourage you to visit our free lessons Inflation